brodia10/eaze/README.md

 ## devKit - An elegeant, modern, and cross-platform web dev environment
 ##### The developer tools you need to get you *the developer experience (and efficiency!) that you deserve*™️
+  This is my personal ansible playbook that I've made for my developement environment.
+Everything from system packages to desktop applications are setup automatically just by running a script. pretty great.

+  It includes everything you'd need for modern web development on [macOSx]() and Linux [Debian](https://www.debian.org/)/[Ubuntu](https://ubuntu.com/).
+I specifically focused more on **Javascript** and **Python**, but you could easily configure this to focus on other languages/types of development such as php, go, etc.
+### Philosophy
+  - do more with less
+  - developer experience first

   ###### Messaging
   - [Slack](https://slack.com/)
   ###### Browsers